 Summary of Gunbarrel Hill, a novel.

-When Paul returns to his upstate New York hometown for his mother’s funeral, he explores scrapbooks and the countryside of his rural upbringing.
-Piecing together memories from that tragic afternoon long ago, he stumbles across a detail that changes everything.
-Realizing he had been misled and his memories were incomplete, he returns home to face a devastating lie and try to claim the life he should have lived.
+When Paul’s mother passes away, he returns to his upstate New York hometown for her funeral, and he explores her scrapbooks and the countryside of his rural upbringing.
+Piecing together memories from that tragic afternoon long ago, he stumbles across a detail that could change everything.
+Realizing he may have been misled and his memories were incomplete, he returns home to face a devastating lie and try to somehow claim the life he should have lived.

-Written in parallel story lines in the present and the past and set in Ohio and rural upstate New York, Gunbarrel Hill is a story about mistaken assumptions and the strength, and sometimes the cost, of human connection.
+Written in parallel story lines in the present and the past, Gunbarrel Hill is a story about mistaken assumptions and the ferocity, and sometimes the cost, of human connection.